North Sails LOFT NEWS

 To take the sail down, turn to a very broad reach to hide the Gennaker behind the mainsail, ease the sheet until the sail carries a big curl, and pull the Snuffer down over the sail.
 Once the sail is snuffed, lower the halyard and stuff the sail into its bag on deck, or pass it down the forward hatch to be bagged below.

-One important safety detail when working on the foredeck: Sit down while you pull the sail down.
+One important safety detail when shorthanded and working on the foredeck: Sit down while you pull the sail down.
 If you sit, you can’t fall.
 When gathering a sail on a rolling boat, lurching around and stepping on slippery sail cloth, it is easy to fall down—or even overboard.
-Sit down!
+Feel free to take a seat!

 Dousing the Spinnaker